siondawson/milestone-project-3/readme.md

     2. To be able to edit or delete events which I have added.
     3. To be able to add new events.
     4. To see all of the events which I have added.
+    5. To easily navigate the website.
+    6. For other users not to be able to edit or delete my events.
+    7. To learn more details of other users events.

 ### As a frequent user, I want: